winmutt/slow_log_parse/README.md

 # slow_log_parse

-Parses mysq slow logs, aggregates by thread id or query, outputs in json.
+Parses mysql slow logs, aggregates by thread id or query, outputs in json.
 This is a limited use drop in replacement for the perl version of pt-query-digest

 ## Getting Started